 Your child might be just a tad too young for the driving range or the nearby course for pros, but that doesn’t mean they (and you!) can’t enjoy the fun of their own putting green at a local mini-golf course.

 Spend some time in the sun and practice your swing at this local mini-golf course, designed to be enjoyed by the whole family.
-Once you complete your rounds, be sure to spend a little extra time in the surrounding park while practicing social distancing. // 7315 Ox Road, Fairfax Station; $8 per person
+Once you complete your rounds, be sure to spend a little extra time in the surrounding park. // 7315 Ox Rd., Fairfax Station; $8 per person

 Over the hump and under the bridge, if you can make a hole-in-one, you could impress the whole family!
 Check out this local course in Alexandria for a chance to test your swing, whether you’re a budding beginner or seasoned mini-golf pro. // 4001 Eisenhower Ave., Alexandria; $6 per person

-All ages 3 and older are welcome to grab a putter and try their hand at this lighthouse-filled mini-golf course, featuring 10 replicas of famous lighthouses, including Cape Canaveral, Cape Hatteras and more.
-To maintain your safety too, staff members are consistently disinfecting equipment and promoting social distancing throughout the park. // 21593 Jesse Court, Sterling; $9 per person
+All ages 3 and older are welcome to grab a putter and try their hand at this lighthouse-filled mini-golf course, featuring 10 replicas of famous lighthouses, including Cape Canaveral, Cape Hatteras, and more.
+To maintain your safety too, staff members are consistently disinfecting equipment and promoting social distancing throughout the park. // 21593 Jesse Ct., Sterling; $9 per person

 A glow-in-the-dark course filled with neon colors and spooky characters is perfect for all ages, and offers an indoor experience for rainy days.
-Since the space is indoors, the location has increased its sanitation process, with more hand sanitizer stations and floor markings for social distancing.
-For the time being, face masks are required for all visitors. // 14130 Sullyfield Circle, Suite G, Chantilly; $10.50-$12.50 per person
+Since the space is indoors, the location has increased its sanitation process, with more hand-sanitizer stations and floor markings for social distancing.
+For the time being, face masks are required for all visitors. // 14130 Sullyfield Cir., Ste.
+G, Chantilly; $10.50-$12.50 per person

 At this spacious, outdoor mini-golf course, all ages are welcome to tackle the holes and hazards through the 18-hole course.
-The course is open every day, weather permitting, and is ready to welcome your family and friends for a day full of outdoor (and competitive) fun! // 3200 Jermantown Road, Oakton; $8 per person
+The course is open every day, weather permitting, and is ready to welcome your family and friends for a day full of outdoor (and competitive!) fun. // 3200 Jermantown Rd., Oakton; $8 per person

 This Manassas-based putt-putt location has 36 holes spread out over two mini-golf courses and is great for all ages.
 Daytime games can be played on either course (surrounded by well-kept landscaping and flowering trees), and nighttime games can be played with colorful courses that light up after dark.
 To be extra careful, visitors are welcome to bring their own putters during COVID-19 if they prefer. // 8902 Mathis Ave., Manassas; $6 per person